-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have NBA Global Academy guard Mojave King, from Brisbane, Australia:
+For the next installment of the Pro Insight Q&A series, we present NBA Global Academy guard Mojave King, from Brisbane, Australia:

 Pro Insight: How has your experience been with the NBA Academy so far?